MorphTheMoth/Stella-Sora-Combat-Logger/docs/how-to-research-unreleased-characters.md

 - Include a `# Base skills` section (normal attack, main skill, ultimate, support skill) with the same per-skill mark annotations; no separate Dodge or Marks lines unless asked.
 - Class guess is one line under the character heading, e.g. `Class guess: Vanguard — procs the Dark mark (Main Skill, P4 chain tick) and never applies one.` No pattern explanation — the reader already knows it.
 - Mark unresolved values "id not wired yet".
+- Do not add a `# Minion combat overview`.
+Treat `useSummonHit = false` as ordinary minion-origin behavior and omit it; also omit any explanation when `useSummonHit = true`.

 ---